Ozark IntelligenceOZARKINTELLIGENCE

 Visual Quality Inspection

 Human inspectors get fatigued.
 After four hours of checking parts, their accuracy drops.
-AI-powered visual inspection uses cameras to check every part against a trained standard — consistently, around the clock.
+AI-powered visual inspection uses cameras to check every part against a trained standard: consistently, around the clock.
 Even a 1% reduction in scrap saves $50,000+ on a $5 million production line.

 This doesn't replace the quality team.
 It catches the parts human eyes miss, especially on repetitive runs where fatigue is the real enemy.
+For the full field guide on what good AI vision deployment looks like at a Springfield plant: including camera placement, shadow-mode testing, and how to handle false positives: see our deeper post on AI quality inspection for manufacturers.

 Predictive Maintenance